swiss-seismological-service/scrtdd/README.md

 * Waveform filter (and resampling)
 * Clustering: number of neighbours

-The SNR is particularly important because scrtdd uses that to reject a pick derived via cross-correlation when the threshold is not reached.
-In general, we have to configure the SNR noise/signal windows so that it can give sensible values in 5 scenarios:
+The SNR is particularly important to reject bad picks that lead to bad cross-correlations.
+The SNR signal/noise windows should be chosen so that they satisfies ALL the following 5 conditions:

 * pick time too early (we want low SNR)
 * pick time too late (we want low SNR)